Applicable for the 2020-2021 academic year.

 Some environmental science (EV) courses, excluding policy courses, and some Studies in the Natural Sciences (NS) courses may fulfill this requirement.
-Consult with your academic advisor about whether specific EV or NS courses qualify before enrolling.
+Consult with the psychology department about whether specific EV or NS courses qualify before enrolling.

 MA117 (Probability and Statistics) cannot be used to fulfill this requirement.

-Advanced Placement (AP) and/or International Baccalaureate (IB) credit cannot be used to fill this requirement.
+Advanced Placement (AP) and/or International Baccalaureate (IB) credit cannot be used to fulfill this requirement.

 The program of study for the psychology major is highly structured with most courses requiring the completion of key prerequisites.
 For this reason it is important to carefully plan your progression through the major and begin completing prerequisite courses early.

-PY100 Intro. (or PY100 or PY111) is a prerequisite for all required courses in the major.
+PY100 Intro. (or PY101 or PY105) is a prerequisite for all required courses in the major.